manav0223/vsdRiscv/README.md

 | Storage  | 50 GB HDD |
 | OS       | Ubuntu 24.04.3 |
 | CPU      | 4 vCPU |
+Each tool below is required for a different stage of the RTL-to-GDS flow, making the setup essential.

 #### <ins>**Yosys**</ins>
+Yosys is used to convert Verilog RTL into a gate-level netlist.
+It is a key step in preparing the design for backend layout and timing verification.
 ```
 $ sudo apt-get update
 $ sudo apt install git